Bandon State Natural Area Exchange Proposal

 Written comments BEFORE the November 2013 Commission meeting

 * A note about the appraisals: Old appraisals are used as a rough guide only.
-New appraisals are being ordered now.
+New appraisals have been prepared but are under mandatory review.

 Audio from the July 2013 Commission meeting in Coos Bay: